JSLBrowning/COMP-6606-Final-Project/README.md

 		Note: Make sure to load the corresponding model from models.py - Refer to the section above for more details.

 4 - Visualizing the Boards:

 		a) Board Function -
 			To visualize each board, a class can be found on boards.py.
 		b) Generating boards -
-			To generate them, a function was developed to run boards.py in the utils.py code ** NOTE:
+			To generate them, a function was developed to run boards.py in the utils.py code

+		** NOTE:
-			You don't need to implement anything new as the board.py and utils.py are called directly in trainer.py and test_neuralnets.py - ENJOY
+			You don't need to implement anything new as the board.py and utils.py are called directly in trainer.py and test_neuralnets.py - ENJOY.